githubEdit

 User should match all attributes

 This setting is On by default.
+It is only evaluated when Enable Access Management is enabled.

 Access policy for optional attributes